AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-2_Ad-Tech-Tax.md

 <h2>We know what you bought last summer</h2>
 <em>iMore</em>, the Apple news site, on "The Black Box":
 <blockquote>
 <p>Each ad gets its own iframe, so load is asynchronous and, if one fails, it doesn't kill the entire site.
 Unfortunately, that also means each one fires its own trackers, even if those trackers are identical across ads.
-It's terribly inefficient…
+It's terribly inefficient…</p>

-Just as desktop ads pay far less than old-fashioned print ads, mobile ads pay far less than desktop.
+<p>Just as desktop ads pay far less than old-fashioned print ads, mobile ads pay far less than desktop.
 Because phone displays are smaller than desktop, ads are also far harder to ignore.
 They're not off to the side or a small strip on a big screen.
-They're in our faces and in our way…
+They're in our faces and in our way…</p>

-You'd think the ad industry would be at the forefront of user experience, and that making gorgeous, high performance, highly engaging ads would boost conversion and ultimately income for everyone.
-Unfortunately, it seems like whatever math they're running shows bad ads perform well enough that making great ads isn't worth the extra effort…</p>
+<p>You'd think the ad industry would be at the forefront of user experience, and that making gorgeous, high performance, highly engaging ads would boost conversion and ultimately income for everyone.
+Unfortunately, it seems like whatever math they're running shows bad ads perform well enough that making great ads isn't worth the extra effort.</p>
 <cite>&mdash;<em>iMore</em> <a href="http://www.imore.com/content-blockers-bad-ads-and-what-were-doing-about-it">"Content blockers, bad ads, and what we're doing about it"</a></cite>
 </blockquote>